 Digital Birmingham is a Birmingham City Council initiative and part of a city wide strategic partnership of more than 40 public, private and voluntary organisations

-The comic book can be viewed from this link.
+The comic book is available for download using this link.

 Choose from the five downloadable sections below which includes a quick overview on what's covered.